 Anaerobic digestion is the primary technology for now, for managing food waste.

 What about co-digestion and food waste with the waste water at WWT plants?
 Yes, very good question.
 There are several of those projects going on in the country.
-In fact, some of them are very large scale.
+In fact, some of them that process food waste in america are very large scale.

 Los Angeles County Food Waste Anaerobic Digestion Pilot Project